Automate employee onboarding tasks before their first day of work with the Microsoft Entra admin center

 - Prerequisite: Create two user accounts, one to represent an employee and one to represent a manager

-- Prerequisite: Editing the attributes required for this scenario in the portal
+- Prerequisite: Editing the attributes required for this scenario in the admin center

 - Prerequisite: Edit the attributes for this scenario using Microsoft Graph Explorer